twse/random-stuff/Third-Party Notices.md

 BECAUSE SOME JURISDICTIONS DO NOT ALLOW THE LIMITATIONS ON IMPLIED WARRANTIES OR THE EXCLUSION OR LIMITATION OF LIABILITY FOR CONSEQUENTIAL OR INCIDENTAL DAMAGES, THE ABOVE LIMITATIONS MAY NOT APPLY TO YOU.

 The author would like to acknowledge the help of all the pre-release testers.
 Special thanks to Tim Lomas, Marcelo Chiapparini, Andreas Ludwig and Erik Bracke for their enthusiastic support of WarpCalc and for suggesting useful improvements now included in this version.

+## For use of Web Willy Watch
+(c) 1996, 1997, 1998 InnoVal Systems Solutions, Inc. All Rights Reserved.<br />
+Written by Marianne Roderus

+This Software is licensed, not sold.
+InnoVal Systems Solutions, Inc. (hereinafter referred to as InnoVal) grants you a license for the Software in the country where you received the Software.
+You obtain no other rights other than those granted under this license.

+WebWilly was packaged using Info-ZIP's compression utility.
+Info-ZIP's software (Zip, UnZip and related utilities) is free and can be obtained as source code or executables from various bulletin board services and anonymous-ftp sites.

+IBM, OS/2, and WebExplorer are registered trademarks of the IBM Corporation.
+Netscape and Navigator are registered trademarks of Netscape Communications Corporation.
+WebWilly and NetExtra are trademarks of InnoVal Systems Solutions, Inc. All other brands, both cited and not cited, are trademarks, registered trademarks, or service marks of their respective companies.
+WebWilly is licensed software and is copyrighted.